The Biomechanics of Throwing a Football: The Science Made Simple

 10. Lead Leg Fully Braced, Peak Knee Extension

-11. Arm Begins to Reaches Maximal ER
+11. Arm Begins to Reach Maximal ER

 12. Torso Terminal Velocity Creates Maximal Layback